Kevin Johnson: Executive Director

 Mr. Johnson is also CEO of Liberty Global Partners, an investment advisory firm focused on venture capital and private equity in emerging markets, which he co-founded in 2002.
 At Liberty Global, he has led capital marketing initiatives that have raised more than $6bn for investment funds targeting China, India, Brazil, Africa, Central and Eastern Europe, and Southeast Asia.

-Over the past year, Kevin has published nine articles or opinion pieces on election-related issues in media outlets including The Daily Beast, Commonwealth Magazine, and Independent Voter News.
+Over the past three years, Kevin has published 15 articles or opinion pieces on election-related issues in media outlets including The Washington Post, The Daily Beast, Commonwealth Magazine, and Independent Voter News.
 These pieces include a work of original research demonstrating a statistical link between extremism in Congress and the use of plurality voting in primary elections and the analysis of state level independent redistricting ballot initiatives referenced above.

 Mr. Johnson has an MBA from Wharton and a BA in English Literature from Yale University.